Xiaojing-Tan/MF2103-VT23-Project/README.md

     - app-client.c
     - app-server.c
 2. Create new Client and Server Targets
-    - In Keil MDK, right-click on your target and select Manage Project Items…
+    - In Keil MDK, right-click on your target and select Manage Project Items...
     - In the same Group that contains the application.c file, add the two newly created files.
     - Under Project Targets, add two new targets, named “Client” and “Server”.
     - press OK.